 This unique hybrid breed is considered one of the easiest to train.
 Cocker Spaniels are a hunting breed, who love to learn and are keen to please their humans.
 Similarly, poodles are intelligent and very eager to learn.

-Even though young pups shouldn’t be going out until they have had their vaccinations, you can start getting yours used to a collar and leash around the house or we prefer to use a harness.
+Even though young pups shouldn’t be going out until they have had their vaccinations, you can start getting yours used to a collar and lead around the house or we prefer to use a harness.
 It is also important that you spend time touching your fur baby around the feet, ears and tail.
 This gets them used to being handled in a non-threatening way and will make visits to the vet or parlour a whole lot easier.

 Cockapoos, like any other breed, should be socialised while they are puppies.
 These classes let them experience other dogs, people, situations and places and will teach them basic commands like “Sit”, “Heel”, “Down” and “Come”.
 When your pooch knows and understands the basics, it is easier to manage them at home, at the vet and out on walks.
 Letting them off the lead for the first time and having them could back should always be one of the biggest things you can reward.

 It is also a great way to establish an unbreakable bond between you and your furry friend and will stand you in good stead for years to come.

 But what if you are the proud new ‘pawrent’ of an older Cockapoo or a rescue?
 With a lot of love, patience and persistence, you will be able to teach your old dog new tricks in no time at all.

 Pups, like most people, do better with positive reinforcement.
 This means rewarding them when they respond correctly rather than punishing them for their mistakes.
 Rewards can include small treats, cuddles and love, praise or anything else your dog especially enjoys.